icyphox/site/pages/blog/prosody.md

 Remember the [IRC for DMs](/blog/irc-for-dms/) article I wrote a while back?
 Well...it's safe to say that IRC didn't hold up too well.
 It first started with the bot.
-Buggy code, crashed a lot---we eventually gave up and didn't bring the bot back up.
+Buggy code, crashed a lot -- we eventually gave up and didn't bring the bot back up.
 Then came the notifications, or lack thereof.
 Revolution IRC has a bug where your custom notification rules just get ignored after a while.
 In my case, this meant that